i000o/huddle-landing-page/README.md

 ## Questions

-- How do I make the bg-img cover the space on scroll?
+:grey_question: How do I make the bg-img cover the space on scroll?

 ## Time taken

 :alarm_clock: Mobile: 2 hrs
 :alarm_clock: Desktop: 3 hrs

 ## Lessons